a77lic7ion/CiscoConfigParseTool/README.md

 5. Feel free to open an issue for any bug reports or feature requests.

+The tool is under active development.

+Known issues:

+***XLS export functionality is incomplete.
+***Some data may not fully export or display correctly.

 ## License
 This project is licensed under the MIT License.